-ENROLLMENT FEES: Fees are set by the State Legislature and may change.
-REQUIRED FEES: \$46 per unit units x \$46 = Health Fee (\$8 for Winter = ASO Student Representation Fee (\$1 for Winter) = NON-RESIDENT TUITION (Out of State and International Students) Out of State Tuition \$251 per unit units x \$251 = Students from other states pay non-resident tuition of \$251 per unit in addition to the above \$46 per-unit enrollment fee International Student Tuition \$251 per unit units x \$251 = Students from other countries pay tuition of \$251 per unit In addition to the above \$46 per-unit enrollment fee.
-AUDIT FEES \$15 per units x \$15 = OPTIONAL FEES: Associated Student Organization (ASO) membership (\$3 for Winter) = · General parking permit (Includes ASO membership) (\$10 for Winter) = General Parking (\$7 for Winter)= TOTAL TOTAL =
+Select your classes from the schedule and fill in the worksheet with Class number Course Name Time Day(s) Units first and alternate choices It is the student's responsibility to meet the pre-requisites for all classes.
+Students who fail to do so may be dropped from the class.
+Enter the 4-digit Class number of each class you want.
+You will be given a confirmation page indicating that you have been successfully added or dropped from the class(es) of your choice.
+If your first choice for any class is not available, enter your alternate choice.
+Alternate Choices Course Name Units Time Day(s) Repeat until you have entered all your classes.
+Verify Enrollment: It is your responsibility to verify you have correctly entered your course selection.
+Calculate your fees below.
+Total Units ENROLLMENT FEES: Fees are set by the State Legislature and may change.
+REQUIRED FEES: units x \$46 = \$46 per unit Health Fee (\$8 for Winter = ASO Student Representation Fee (\$1 for Winter) = NON-RESIDENT TUITION (Out of State and International Students) \Out of State Tuition \$251 per unit units x \$251 = Students from other states pay non-resident tuition of \$251 per unit in addition to the above \$46 per-unit enrollment fee \International Student Tuition \$251 per unit units x \$251 = Students from other countries pay tuition of \$251 per unit In addition to the above \$46 per-unit enrollment fee.
+AUDIT FEES units x \$15 = \$15 per OPTIONAL FEES: Associated Student Organization (ASO) membership (\$3 for Winter) = General Parking (\$7 for Winter)=